Liu-524/Avalon-Local/README.md

 # How to use
-go to the ip and port of the host machine call node /init at start for each game go to an assigned /<number> to check your role (I got you a random generater) call node /clear before each vote use the buttons enjoy! currently for 8 gamers (adjust the list according to your need)
+go to the ip and port of the host machine\n call node /init at start for each game\n go to an assigned /<number> to check your role (I got you a random generater)\n call node /clear before each vote\n use the buttons\n enjoy!\n currently for 8 gamers (adjust the list according to your need)\n